Arboviral disease in horses

 RRV is the most common mosquito-borne human pathogen in Australia, and each year thousands of cases are reported through state health departments.
 Until the 2011 outbreaks, arboviruses were rarely diagnosed as the cause of disease in horses.
 Consequently, the prevalence of these viruses in horses was considered low.

-Over the spring and summer of 2010 to 2011 the southeast of Australia experienced unusually wet weather and flooding resulting in increased mosquito and wild bird populations.
-These conditions are thought to have initiated an outbreak of arboviral disease in horses.
+Over the spring and summer of 2010 to 2011, and again in 2021-2022,the southeast of Australia experienced unusually wet weather and flooding resulting in increased mosquito and wild bird populations.
+These conditions resulted in increased occurence of arboviral disease in horses.

-Avoiding contact with mosquitoes can be very challenging in a stable or paddock environment.
-The following measures may help:
+Disease prevention involves reducing contact with mosquitoes, though this can be very challenging in a stable or paddock environment.
+The following measures can be used:

 - Remove sources of stagnant water such as old buckets, tubs and tyres to reduce breeding sites for mosquitoes.